-Questions 1-3

-Complete the summary.

-Choose ONE WORD ONLY from the passage for each ans wer.
+Questions 1-3 Complete the summary.
+Choose ONE WORD ONLY from the passage for each answer.
 Write your answers in boxes 1-3 on your answer sheet.

-1 2 in that they melt under heat and can be

-moulded into new forms.
-Bakelite was unique because it wa s the first material to be both

-entirely 2 in origin and thermosetting.
+Some plastics behave in a similar way to 1 in that they melt under heat and can be moulded into new forms.
+Bakelite was unique because it was the first material to be both entirely 2 in origin and thermosetting.

-There were several reasons for the research into plastics in the he nineteenth century, among them the

-great advances that had been made in the field of 3 to natural resources like ivory. and the search for alternatives
+There were several reasons for the research into plastics in the nineteenth century, among them the great advances that had been made in the field of $3^{\parallel}$ and the search for alternatives to natural resources like ivory.

-Questions 4-8

 Complete the flow-chart